 The number of landing lights an airplane has can also vary, with some having multiple sets across different locations, whereas others have just a set in one location.

-Are All Airplanes Required to Have Landing Lights?
+Not All Airplanes Are Required to Have Landing Lights

 Landing lights are extremely powerful and bright.
 In fact, they are typically equipped with 600-watt bulbs which make them up to 10x as powerful as car headlights.
 They are so bright that the landing lights of a large aircraft can be spotted by another aircraft from over 100 miles away.

 Outside of aviation, landing lights (also known as ACLs -“Air Craft Lamps”) are used for concert environments due to their intense brightness.

 Landing lights are so bright that they are not allowed to be used when near an airport gate or when taxiing as they can cause flash blindness to other pilots and ground personnel.